 It’s common in beachside locations that have a huge increase in population in the summer months to hire a reserve police officer team on a seasonal basis to help with law enforcement.
 Also, reserve officers can serve at things such as state fairs, parades and other large events.

-As noted above, the duties of a reserve police officer varies according to the individual department.
+The duties of a reserve police officer vary according to the individual department.
 If fully authorized to perform regular police duties, they have the following responsibilities:

-• Prepares and submits written reports regarding all of the above.
+- Prepare and submit written reports regarding all of the above.

-• Apprehends suspects and performs arrests and transportation to the required detention facility.
+- Apprehend suspects and perform arrests and transportation to the required detention facility.
 Detaining suspects can involve car chases, pursuing suspects on foot and using physical force to subdue suspects, if necessary.

-In regards to police salaries - if a reserve police officer is paid, it is most often done on a per diem basis and doesn’t include perks such as health insurance, or retirement benefits.
-There are, however many benefits to becoming a reserve police officer, if only to make a positive contribution to one’s community.
+In regard to police salaries, if a reserve police officer is paid, it is most often done on a per diem basis and doesn’t include perks such as health insurance or retirement benefits.
+There are, however, many benefits to becoming a reserve police officer, if only to make a positive contribution to one’s community.